fairlearn/fairlearn/README.md

 pip install fairlearn
 ```

-or to get a reduced feature set without widget using `pip install fairlearn-core`.
+or optionally with a full feature set by adding extras, e.g. `pip install fairlearn[customplots]`.

 or you can clone the repository locally via